SumoLogic/sumologic-kubernetes-collection/docs/best-practices.md

 You can use the `sumologic.com/exclude` [annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/)
 to exclude data from Sumo.
-This data is sent to Fluentd, but not to Sumo.
+This data is sent to the metadata enrichment service, but not to Sumo.

 ```yaml
 apiVersion: v1